 Moose’s Tooth brewpub in Anchorage.
-Maybe it’s the convivial atmosphere or the inspired pizza toppings (smoked salmon? apricot sauce?)—or perhaps it’s simply the strong beer on tap, but for whatever reason, it’s a favorite local haunt. —Michelle Glass, Trusted Travel Expert for Alaska
+Maybe it’s the convivial atmosphere or the inspired pizza toppings (smoked salmon? apricot sauce?)—or perhaps it’s simply the strong beer on tap, but for whatever reason, it’s a favorite local haunt. —Judith Root, Trusted Travel Expert for Alaska

 Friends while away entire afternoons at Vaso de Oro, a tapas restaurant in the seaside district of La Barceloneta.
 The place hasn’t changed in 50 years, and the food is consistently superb.
 Try the homemade foie gras and the house-brewed beer. —Virginia Irurita, Trusted Travel Expert for Spain